cfrantz/z2edit/README.md

     - Metatile Editor (aka "Object table" in Z2Edit 1).
     - Multimap viewer
       - TODO: save layout/positioning info
+    - Relative-ize paths to location of project file (done for ImportChr)
+      - TODO: Figure out what to do for base ROM import.
+      - TODO: do something clever to remember the path in the autosave files.

 - Not Started
     - Drops (drop probabilities, hidden drops, pbag values)